 “Move My Pay” Feature

-This is an optional feature allowing you to move an amount you choose from your Chime Spending Account to your Credit Builder every payday.
+This is an optional feature allowing you to move an amount you choose from your Chime Checking Account to your Credit Builder every payday.
 That gives you the ability to immediately increase your credit limit each time you’re paid.
-What’s more, you can move money back from the Credit Builder Account to the Chime Spending Account, should that become necessary.
+What’s more, you can move money back from the Credit Builder Account to the Chime Checking Account, should that become necessary.

 “Safer Credit Building” Feature

 There are three ways you can pay off your Credit Builder account each month.
-The first is to use manual payments, transferring funds directly to your Credit Builder account from your Spending Account.
+The first is to use manual payments, transferring funds directly to your Credit Builder account from your Chime Checking Account.

-The second is to use ACH payments from any bank into the Credit Builder Account.
+The second is to use ACH payments from any bank in the Credit Builder Account.

 But the third option, and one that’s highly recommended, is to turn on the Safer Credit Building feature.
 In that way, Chime uses the money you’ve already added to your Credit Builder account to cover your credit card charges each month.

-Other information you should expect to provide include the following:
+Other information you should expect to provide includes the following:

 - Your full name